Coder-Crib/extended-brainf/README.md

 # extended-brainf
-An attempt to make brainf--k more useful by extending its syntax.
+An attempt to make brainf--k _a bit_ more useful by extending its syntax.